dchege711/study_buddy/readme.md

 :soon: Client-side username verification and validation for new users.

 :soon: Implement logic for deleting a card.
+Update: Learned something about UI design - [never use a warning when you meant undo](http://alistapart.com/article/neveruseawarning).
+The argument is reasonable.
+I'll follow it.

+  * To do, make the toast bigger and implement the undo logic.

+:soon: Implement logic for recovering cards from the trash.
+And also logic for deleting a card from the trash forever.

 :soon: Let users use normal LaTeX without double backslashes.
 Allow tab characters within the editable content.